winniec9153/sep11-freedom-project/blog/entry02.md

 ---
 ### Plans Over Break
 My Freedom Project goal/plan for the winter break is to watch additional videos on youtube as well as tinkering with my tool on Jsbin.
-I plan on doing some more research on `Subgroups` and keep track of my learning in my learning log.
+I plan on learning more advance feautures of P5play and apply them to my budgeting game.
+So I want to learn more about animation and effect like adding particle effects such as sparks and smooth transitions.
+I will watch youtube video of this and make sure to keep track of what I learn in my learning log.

 ---